JianLoong/blog/content/blog/november-2019/singletonobserverpattern.md

 #### Lessons from this blog post.

 - It is very important to override both the **equals** and  the **hashCode** when using maps.
+- The **Singleton** design pattern have many different approaches.
+The approach which I have used here is the most simplistic approach and does have certain design concerns.
 - Design is still very subjective matter as it is debatable to put the **quantity** field in the Prize class itself.
 - The runtime to get a random item from a HashMap would depend on the **implementation** of it.
 - **Pygments** and **Chroma** of the Hugo static website generator are both good but Chroma seems to look nice out of the box for my use case.
 - **PropertyChangeSupport** is so much easier to use compare to the **Observable** interface class.
 - **computeIfPresent** method is pretty cool as it uses a lambda like feature.

+#### References

+1. quantities, I. and L., E. (2019).
+Inventory of objects with item types and quantities. [online] Code Review Stack Exchange.
+Available at: https://codereview.stackexchange.com/questions/148821/inventory-of-objects-with-item-types-and-quantities [Accessed 3 Nov.
+2019].

+2. Baeldung.
+(2019).
+Singletons in Java | Baeldung. [online] Available at: https://www.baeldung.com/java-singleton [Accessed 3 Nov.
+2019].

+3. Baeldung.
+(2019).
+The Observer Pattern in Java | Baeldung. [online] Available at: https://www.baeldung.com/java-observer-pattern [Accessed 3 Nov.
+2019].